CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

                 literal.
             literal.
 ```
-You can learn about this fascinating concept at [Wikipedia](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+You can learn more about this fascinating concept at [Wikipedia](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-To begin building an AST, let's define a node:
+For now we will focus on how to build an AST, let's begin by defining a node:
 ```c
 /**
  * @brief Definition for a binary abstract syntax tree (AST) node